 LVT 2008 r Good, authentic old Ardèche Gamay, faithful to its locality.
 Cleanly made wines, also Syrah, Cab etc. Viognier for white.

 LVT 2009 r Young couple, active bloggers, making vin de table from Côtes du Rhône vineyards.
 Matt is Cisco Systems, Amy is ex-Kermit Lynch.
 Slowly improving wines.
 Low sulphur, organic.
 A white from Roussanne and Clairette has been added.

-LVT 2017 r 2017 wh 2017 rosé All wines are Coteaux de l’Ardèche.
+LVT 2017 r 2018 wh 2018 rosé All wines are IGP Ardèche, except for a pure Viognier Vin de France.
 This is an organic 25 hectare domaine, where the family worked within the Co-operative of Valvignères until 1981, when they started to vinify.
 Before that, they worked en polyculture – with cereal and fruit also.
 They have been organic since 2009, officially so since 2012.
-Some wines are SO2 free, according to vintage.
+Some wines are zero added SO2, according to vintage.
 The range encompasses 12 wines, whose trademark is very good purity and clarity, befitting of the clay-limestone Ardèche soils and elevation.
-Sébastien does the vinification, his cousin Denis is the commerce.
+Sébastien does the vinification, his cousin Denis is on the commerce.
 One-third of the vineyard is 40 years or older.
 I prefer the unadorned concrete vat raised reds, with the Carignan very good, over the oak raised ones.
 A name that is recommended.